aaronshaver/nginx-ansible-linux/README.md

     [nginx]
     web1 ansible_ssh_host=52.91.71.123 ansible_ssh_user=ubuntu

-4. Ensure the child node have the master node's public SSH key: on the child node, edit `~/.ssh/authorized_keys` to append your master node public key
+4. Ensure the child nodes have the master node's public SSH key: on the child node, edit `~/.ssh/authorized_keys` to append your master node public keys.
+You can also use the ssh-copy-id command, though it may need to be installed.

 5. Install Ansible on the child node: `sudo apt-get install ansible`

 6. Ensure your nodes are accessible by Ansible: `ansible -m ping all`.
 If this fails, some things to check are:
   6a.
 Make sure your child node is open to ping traffic, e.g. on AWS EC2, add "All ICMP - IPv4" to the inbound rule of an attached security group
   6b.
+Make sure you can SSH manually into the child node without Ansible 6c.
+Run the command with `-vvvv` and manually execute the command Ansible is executing (e.g. it'll show the full log of SSH attempts)